List of content you will read in this article:

 What is a Firewall?

-The simplest way to describe the firewall is to liken it to the prison guard at the prison entrance.
+Furthermore, the simplest way to describe the firewall is to liken it to the prison guard at the entrance.

-The duty of the warden is as follows:
+The duties of the firewall network are as follows:

 - Controls who enters and exits the building based on certain rules.

 - Prohibits entry or exit to specific persons

 - If he or she does not know about the entry or exit rights of a particular person, he/she consults his superiors on how to do so.

 A firewall is a program, device, or set of devices that does this for our computer: it controls communication, downloading, or sending data from specific programs over a network.

 Some programs have free access to send and receive data on the network (such as the browser, e-mail program, or the service for operating system updates).

 Other programs, such as recognized malware, have denied access - for these programs, it's basically like there's no network.